 Joining a Forum

-Attendees will be able to enter the Audience Console 15 minutes before the live start time.
-When attendees first enter the Audience Console, they will first see a control panel to connect to the Forum prior to entering the event.
+Attendees can enter the Audience Console 15 minutes before the live start time.
+When attendees first enter the Audience Console, they will see a control panel to connect to the Forum before entering the event.

 Find information on the attendee mobile experience.